 If your doctor thinks you might benefit from receiving an experimental treatment or taking part in a research study on immunotherapy, they might encourage you to enroll in a clinical trial.

-Before you enroll in any trial, make sure you understand the potential benefits and risks.
+Before enrolling in any trial, make sure you understand the potential benefits and risks.

 To help support your physical and mental health while you undergo immunotherapy or other cancer treatments, your doctor may encourage you to make some lifestyle changes.